 - (b) Salary, Compensation.
-The clerk of committees shall receive such salary or other compensation as provided by ordinance. - (c) The municipal council shall be the appointing authority for purposes of civil service, general law chapter 31.
+The clerk of committees shall receive such salary or other compensation as provided by ordinance. - (c) The municipal council shall be the appointing authority for civil service purposes, pursuant to chapter 31 of the General Laws.

 Section 3-8 MUNICIPAL COUNCIL CONFIRMATION OF CERTAIN APPOINTMENTS.